awsdocs/amazon-efs-user-guide/doc_source/accessing-fs.md

 ## Managing mount targets using the Amazon EFS console<a name="console2-create-mount-target-existing-fs"></a>

 Use the following procedure to add or modify mount targets for an existing Amazon EFS file system\.

-**Note**
-The new Amazon EFS management console is not available in the AWS GovCloud \(US\) region\.
-If you are accessing the Amazon EFS console in the AWS GovCloud \(US\) region, you can access the user documentation for that console experience here: [ AWS Elastic File System User Guide](images/AmazonElasticFileSystem-UserGuide-console1.pdf)\.

 **To manage mount targets on an Amazon EFS file system \(console\)**